Skip to main content

 This experience often leads to a single, pressing question ∞ is my dose wrong?
 The answer is more profound and empowering than a simple dosage adjustment.
 Your body’s internal environment, a landscape sculpted by daily lifestyle choices, is in constant dialogue with the therapy you introduce.
 The effectiveness of your hormonal protocol is determined by how well your body can hear and respond to these new biochemical messages.

-Think of your as a clear, precise radio signal broadcast at a specific frequency.
+Think of your hormone therapy as a clear, precise radio signal broadcast at a specific frequency.
 Your prescribed dose is that signal.
 Your body, however, is the receiver.
 The quality of that receiver ∞ its ability to tune into the signal without static and interference ∞ is dictated by factors like your stress levels, your nutritional status, and your sleep quality.

 When the internal environment is calm and well-nourished, the signal comes through with perfect fidelity.
 When it is filled with the biochemical noise of stress and poor nutrition, the signal becomes distorted and weakened, even if the broadcast strength remains the same.